spyfu/spyfu_api_docs/docs/documentation/copy-of-rate-limits.md

 The bill amount is calculated using the number of successful rows returned from each API endpoint, divided by 1000, multiplied by the CPM for that endpoint.
 The individual endpoint totals are added together, any applicable API credit is then subtracted from the total, and the remaining balance is charged to the payment method on file with SpyFu.

-THIS SECTION IS FOR EXPLANATION OF INCREMENTAL BILLING\< IF USED
+THIS SECTION IS FOR EXPLANATION OF INCREMENTAL BILLING, IF USED

 API usage and billing can be monitored via the API Usage tab in the My Account section of the website: [https://www.spyfu.com/account/api](https://www.spyfu.com/account/api)